premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-59. Is it possible to make the abstract methods static in Java?
+59. Is it possible to make the abstract methods static in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)